-Chantal Chenu is a Reader in Bone Cell Biology at the Royal Veterinary College in London.
+Chantal Chenu is a Professor in Bone Cell Biology at the Royal Veterinary College in London.
 After graduating from the University of Lyon with a degree in Biochemistry, she conducted her PhD research in David Roodman‘s laboratory in San Antonio, Texas on osteoclast differentiation.
 She then joined Pierre Delmas’ group in Lyon, where she became an independent INSERM researcher focusing her research on the role of the nervous system in the control of bone mass.
 She moved to London in 2003 and her more recent research interests are the regulatory and repair mechanisms of bone.
 Chantal Chenu is a member of the Editorial board of J of Endocrinology and J of Molecular Endocrinology.

 PhD, Associate Professor

 Dr. Niels Eijkelkamp graduated in 2003 at the Utrecht University and received his PhD in 2009 on mechanism of inflammatory pain.
 His first postdoctoral positions he had a joint-appointment at the University of Illinois at Urbana-Champaign, USA and University Medical Center Utrecht centering his work on neuroimmune regulation of pain.
 Starting in 2010 he performed postdoctoral research funded by fellowship for 2 years at laboratory of Prof Wood at the University College London where his worked focussed the molecular basis of mechanotransduction, touch and allodynia.
 In 2012 he started his group at the University Medical Center Utrecht that is geared at unravelling mechanism of inflammatory pain, with a focus on neuroimmune interactions, involvement of the peripheral immune system and identification of novel chronic pain targets.
 The pioneering work has led to the identification of new pain genes, novel immune mediated pain regulatory mechanisms and to several patents that are being commercially exploited.